ANSWERS TO FREQUENTLY ASKED QUESTIONS…

 11. Are rescue facilities available?

 Yes.
 However, only the Marangu route has a reliable, properly equipped rescue team.
 Rescue services on other routes are done by contacting the Park Headquarters which quickly sends a rescue team.
 The mountain rescue fees cover rescue services from the top to the base of the mountain.
-We recommend the flying doctor service membership (a US$50 value) to cover a flight from the base of the mountain to your hospital.

 12. What kind of accommodation is provided for the 2 nights included in the climbing package?

 Accommodation for the climbing package is at a mid-class hotel that includes rooms with ensuite bathrooms, mosquitoes nets, a bar and a restaurant.
 It is located in a quiet neighborhood.
 For those who prefer something more luxurious, we can upgrade this to a five star hotel for an additional charge.

 13. What kind of accommodation is available during a climb?